-The most current applicable report of OSC designates the District as "No Designation" (Fiscal Score: 10.0%; Environmental Score: 5.0%).
+The most current applicable report of OSC designates the District as "No Designation" (Fiscal Score: 3.3%; Environmental Score: 20.0%).
 More information on the FSMS may be obtained from the Office of the State Comptroller.

 In addition, OSC helps local school district officials manage school district resources efficiently and effectively.
 The Comptroller oversees the fiscal affairs of local school district statewide, as well as compliance with relevant statutes and observance of good business practices.
 This fiscal oversight is accomplished, in part, through its audits, which identify opportunities for improving operations and governance.
-The most recent audit performed was released November 1, 2019.
-The purpose of such audit was to determine whether the board and District officials effectively managed the District's financial condition.
-The complete report, together with the District's response, may be found on the OSC's official website.
+The District information technology operations are currently being audited by OSC.
+The date of the release of the report has not yet been obtained.